Drag reduction with shark skin technology: Shark skin coating boosts performance

-The two animations we can see in the video beneath compare a smooth surface with a riblet surface.
+The two animations we can see in the video on the left compare a smooth surface with a Riblet surface.
 The plane we see in the animations displays the wall shear while the wall behind represents the velocity.
 Significantly larger zones with very high wall friction (wall shear [Pa]) appear on the smooth wall.

 - results that improve three dimensional body flow applications